KennaSecurity/toolkit/README.md

 ---

 Proxy:
-If you need to use a proxy with this container the suggested implemntation is to use the built-in [Docker](https://docs.docker.com/network/proxy/) or [Podman](https://access.redhat.com/solutions/3939131)
+If you need to use a proxy with this container the suggested implementation is to use the built-in [Docker](https://docs.docker.com/network/proxy/) or [Podman](https://access.redhat.com/solutions/3939131) proxy support.

 ## CONTRIBUTORS